These are the 5 easiest ways to decorate your home more sustainably, and it all starts with the way you think

 All of this is not to say that you should never buy new, off-the-shelf.
 You can’t always, and might not always want, to reuse and recycle every single thing.
 It’s all about balance and being mindful of all the ways in which you can consume those items you bring into your interior.

 When buying new, think about the quality of the product, how long it will last, or if it will be a dying trend that you’ll get bored of quickly.
-Make your new purchases with the intention to use, keep and enjoy them for as long as possible, and with this simple shift in mindset, you’re already well on your way to a more sustainable home and sustainable living
+Make your new purchases with the intention to use, keep and enjoy them for as long as possible, and with this simple shift in mindset, you’re already well on your way to a more sustainable home and sustainable living.

 Mix old and new with these mindful buys that you can keep for a long time

-Raluca is Digital News Writer for Livingetc.com and passionate about all things interior and living beautifully.
+Raluca formerly worked at Livingetc.com and is now a contributor with a passion for all things interior and living beautifully.
 Coming from a background writing and styling shoots for fashion magazines such as Marie Claire Raluca’s love for design started at a very young age when her family’s favourite weekend activity was moving the furniture around the house ‘for fun’.
 Always happiest in creative environments in her spare time she loves designing mindful spaces and doing colour consultations.
 She finds the best inspiration in art, nature, and the way we live, and thinks that a home should serve our mental and emotional wellbeing as well as our lifestyle.